My fourth blogiversary has finally come about, and as per tradition, I’ll be listing out all of the juicy stats for you!

 future DIRECTION FOR AGWT:

 I’ve been thinking a lot about the direction for A Globe Well Travelled’s future.
 I’m actually pretty happy with the current course, though I’ve decided to make a few small changes including a new category of posts.
-The Travel Lifestyle category in the menu bar includes posts on 2 subjects that I’m truly passionate about – Minimalism, and Ethical Travel.
+The Travel Lifestyle category in the menu bar includes posts on 2 subjects that I’m truly passionate about – Minimalism, and Eco Travel.

 Minimalism: Over the past few years, I have become more and more minimalist.
 It started when I sold everything I owned before backpacking around Europe in 2013, and has eventually become a huge part of who I am today.